Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Introduction

 The main contributions of this paper can be highlighted as three-folds: \begin{itemize} \item[1)] We propose a robust collaborative learning framework to integrate the patch-level lesion and image-level grade annotations for DR grading.
-Experimental comparisons prove CLPI shows outstanding performance against relevant state-of-the-art (SOTA) algorithms.
-Moreover, the proposed algorithm also achieves comparable performance with three over $9$-years clinical experienced ophthalmologists.
-By training and testing on the datasets from totally different distributions, the proposed CLPI presents robust performance compared to the alternative popular CNN classifiers. \item[2)] We design a novel network architecture, i.e., lesion attention generator, which can generate the patch-level lesion attention map of an entire image with only one forward pass.
+Experimental comparisons prove that CLPI has superior performance to the relevant state-of-the-art (SOTA) algorithms.
+Moreover, the proposed algorithm also achieves comparable performance of three clinical experienced ophthalmologists with over nine years of experience.
+By training and testing on the datasets from totally different distributions, the proposed CLPI presents robust performance compared with the alternative popular CNN classifiers. \item[2)] We design a novel network architecture, i.e., lesion attention generator, which can generate the patch-level lesion attention map of an entire image with only one forward pass.
 Experiments prove that our lesion attention generator can effectively improve the performance of DR grading methods.
-This architecture can be trained with image patches instead of the entire images, which can alleviate missing label problems. \item[3)] Extensive ablation studies have experimentally proved the contributions of lesion features for DR severity grade, as well as the necessity of building a bidirectional way to exchange information in an end-to-end manner between lesion module and grade module. \end{itemize}
+This architecture can be trained with image patches instead of the entire images, which can alleviate missing label problems. \item[3)] Extensive ablation studies have experimentally proved the contributions of lesion features for DR severity grade, as well as the necessity of building a bidirectional path to exchange information in an end-to-end manner between lesion module and grade module. \end{itemize}